PatelPratik39/TinyURL/README.md

     It's a Full Stack App to generate TinyUrl

 #   Frontend:
-1. React:
+* React:
-Library/Framework: Used for building the user interface.
+  1. Library/Framework: Used for building the user interface.
-Axios: For making HTTP requests to the backend APIs.
+  2. Axios: For making HTTP requests to the backend APIs.
-React Router: For managing routing within the application.
+  3. React Router: For managing routing within the application.
-Material-UI or Bootstrap: For UI components and styling.
+  4. Material-UI or Bootstrap: For UI components and styling.
 #   Backend:
-Spring Boot:
+* Spring Boot:

-Spring Web: For building RESTful APIs.
+1. Spring Web: For building RESTful APIs.
-Spring Data JPA: For ORM (Object-Relational Mapping) and interacting with MySQL.
+2. Spring Data JPA: For ORM (Object-Relational Mapping) and interacting with MySQL.
-Spring Cache: For caching frequently accessed data using Redis.
+3. Spring Cache: For caching frequently accessed data using Redis.
-Spring Kafka: For integrating Apache Kafka, used for event-driven architecture.
+4. Spring Kafka: For integrating Apache Kafka, used for event-driven architecture.
-Java:

-Language: The primary programming language for building the backend.
+   *   Java: The primary programming language for building the backend.
-Apache Kafka:
+   * Apache Kafka:

-Messaging System: Used for asynchronous communication between services, particularly for logging, analytics, and cache invalidation.
+   * Messaging System: Used for asynchronous communication between services, particularly for logging, analytics, and cache invalidation.

 # Database:
-MySQL:
-Relational Database: For storing URL mappings, user data, and other structured data.
+   * MySQL: Relational Database: For storing URL mappings, user data, and other structured data.
 # Caching:
-Redis:
-In-Memory Data Store: Used for caching frequently accessed URL mappings to improve performance and reduce database load.
+   *   Redis: In-Memory Data Store: Used for caching frequently accessed URL mappings to improve performance and reduce a database load.

-# Deployment:
-AWS (Amazon Web Services):
+# Deployment: AWS (Amazon Web Services):

-EC2: For hosting the Spring Boot application.
+1. EC2: For hosting the Spring Boot application.
-RDS (Relational Database Service): For managing the MySQL database.
+2. RDS (Relational Database Service): For managing the MySQL database.
-ElastiCache: For managing Redis instances for caching.
+3. ElastiCache: For managing Redis instances for caching.
-S3: For storing static assets such as the React frontend.
+4. S3: For storing static assets such as the React frontend.
-Elastic Load Balancer (ELB): For distributing incoming traffic across multiple EC2 instances.
+5. Elastic Load Balancer (ELB): For distributing incoming traffic across multiple EC2 instances.
-MSK (Managed Streaming for Apache Kafka): For managing Kafka infrastructure.
+6. MSK (Managed Streaming for Apache Kafka): For managing Kafka infrastructure.
-Docker:

-Containerization: To package the application and its dependencies into containers for consistent deployment.
+*   Docker: Containerization: To package the application and its dependencies into containers for consistent deployment.
-CI/CD Tools:

-Jenkins or GitHub Actions: For automating builds, tests, and deployments.
+  *   CI/CD Tools: Jenkins or GitHub Actions: For automating builds, tests, and deployments.
-Terraform or AWS CloudFormation: For Infrastructure as Code (IaC), managing the deployment of AWS resources.
+  * Terraform or AWS CloudFormation: For Infrastructure as Code (IaC), managing the deployment of AWS resources.
 # Security:
-HTTPS (SSL/TLS):
+  *   HTTPS (SSL/TLS):

-To ensure secure communication between clients and servers.
+  * To ensure secure communication between clients and servers.
-OAuth or JWT:

-Authentication/Authorization: If you plan to secure the API endpoints, OAuth or JWT can be used.
+  * OAuth or JWT: Authentication/Authorization: If you plan to secure the API endpoints, OAuth or JWT can be used.

 # Monitoring & Logging:
-AWS CloudWatch:
+1. AWS CloudWatch:
     For monitoring application performance, logs, and setting up alerts.
-Log4j or SLF4J:

-Logging: For application-level logging within the Spring Boot app.
+    Log4j or SLF4J: Logging: For application-level logging within the Spring Boot app.
-Prometheus/Grafana (Optional):

-For monitoring metrics and creating dashboards to visualize application performance.
 # Analytics:
 Custom Analytics Service:
 Data Aggregation & Visualization: Optional service for tracking how many times URLs are accessed, which can be stored in a time-series database like AWS Timestream or visualized using AWS QuickSight or Grafana.